 Its Vision is 'To empower students to have the heart to celebrate uniqueness and the mind to be innovative, creative problem solvers, bringing a positive change to the world in which we live.'

-The Principal has clearly spent his first year-and-a-half at the school focusing on ensuring that GFM is developing its capacity to deliver on its Mission and Vision and meet the requirements for a successful first KHDA inspection in 2022.
+The Principal clearly spent his first year-and-a-half at the school focusing on ensuring that GFM was developing its capacity to deliver on its Mission and Vision and would meet the requirements for a successful first KHDA inspection in 2022.

 GFM says that it teaches the traditional UK curriculum, but in an international context, where the UAE Ministry of Education syllabus is incorporated into the curriculum structure.